stevesince1981/SkyCareLink/replit.md

-# MediFly Hospital App
+# SkyCareLink Hospital App

 ## Overview
-MediFly is a Flask-based web application simulating a hospital interface for managing air medical transport services.
+SkyCareLink is a Flask-based web application simulating a hospital interface for managing air medical transport services.
 It streamlines patient transport coordination from intake to flight completion, featuring a multi-step form, enhanced provider comparison, booking confirmation, real-time flight tracking simulation, intelligent chatbot assistance with severity-based recommendations, and HIPAA-compliant administrative oversight.
 The project aims to provide an efficient, transparent, and scalable solution for medical transport logistics, incorporating a fairness system for provider quote distribution, a hybrid provider search, and a comprehensive commission accounting system.
-MediFly generates revenue through non-refundable deposits and a commission structure per booking.
+SkyCareLink generates revenue through non-refundable deposits and a commission structure per booking.

 ## User Preferences
 Preferred communication style: Simple, everyday language.